bcaro/wifilightV2-doc/docs/en_US/index.md

 For some lamps, the min and max values ​​may be incorrect and the extreme values ​​not understood by the lamp.
 These values ​​must be adjusted so that they are within the limits accepted by the lamp.
 You can notify the developer to change the default configuration to avoid these adjustments.

+Note that Tuya lamps do not have these 2 sliders because the plugin cannot know that a data corresponds to a color temperature.

 # color list

 For color bulbs, you must have created the device in extended + colors + disco mode.
 A choice list is then associated with each color.
 If the color commands are deleted, the automatically created choice list will not be modified but the drop-down list will no longer be able to access this color.
 In order not to be disturbed in the interface, it is necessary to suppress the display of the color controls.